Oakland FamilySearch Library on Temple Hill Recommends RootsTech Connect, a FREE Online

 RootsTech felt like an exposition for genealogy.
 Vendors and products were available and food was provided at the back of the hall.
 I was up at dawn to be seated at the Main Stage for each day’s introduction.
 Then I was off—usually running—to get to the first class on my schedule before the classroom filled up.
 The Exhibition Hall was a nice sideshow when I couldn’t get into a particular class or just needed a break.
 It was a day of constant motion until 9 p.m. when I would fall in bed exhausted.
 Then I would repeat this routine for two more days.

-This year (thanks to the pandemic), RootsTech Connect is completely virtual.
+This year, RootsTech Connect is completely virtual.
 I hope everyone will sign up.
 There are over 800 twenty-minute classes that will be available to you all year long.
 They have 12 Main Stage speakers from around the world speaking in various languages, with translators for everyone to understand and learn.
 The Main Stage will be live for 72 hours so you will not be able to watch everything at once, but you can watch replays later.
-Because it is worldwide, it will begin Wednesday evening the 24th (in the U.S.) but will be the 25th in Australia.
+Because it is worldwide, it will begin Wednesday evening the 24th (in the U.S.) but will be on the 25th in Australia.

 There are over 200 countries involved, with over 220,000 people signed up already!
 This is your chance to connect virtually with people around the world in the “Relative Around Me” part of the conference.
 When you search within that link, your family tree will be connected with others, and you may find some new cousins or other relatives who have also registered for the conference.
 Then you can see how you are related, and even break out into a chat room to get to know your newly discovered relatives.
 These connections often lead to some amazing breakthrough information.